Get the Avail Source

 Each module root specification comprises a module root name, which is just a unique logical identifier, and a module root path.
 A module root name usually denotes a vendor or a project, and does not need to have any relationship to the file system.
 By convention, the module root name of the Avail standard library is

-avail, and the official collection of examples supported by The Avail
+avail, and the official collection of examples supported by The Avail Foundation is called

 examples.
 The Avail Foundation advises Avail developers to follow a reverse DNS name convention, like